masneyb/weather-station/README.md

   timer.
 The readings are written out to a JSON file in the web root and to a RRD database to allow graphing the historical data.
 - The RRD graphs are recreated at the start of each hour.
+- The index.html uses Javascript to download the various JSON files to provide a dashboard with the current weather readings.

 ## Hardware Information

 This weather station runs on a Raspberry Pi Zero.
-It could easily run on a slower computer since the CPU sits mostly idle.
-Everything is powered by a [4400mAH 3.7V lithium ion battery](https://www.adafruit.com/products/354) that is [charged](https://www.adafruit.com/products/390) using a [6V 9W solar panel](https://www.adafruit.com/products/2747).
+All of the hardware is powered by a
+[4400mAH 3.7V lithium ion battery](https://www.adafruit.com/products/354)
+that is [charged](https://www.adafruit.com/products/390) using a [6V 9W solar panel](https://www.adafruit.com/products/2747).
 The 3.7V is